Parliamentary Privileges

 Codification Debate — Arguments For and Against

-The non-codification of parliamentary privileges in India remains one of the most significant gaps in the constitutional framework.
-Arguments FOR codification: (a) Legal certainty — without codification, the exact scope of privileges is unclear, determined case-by-case. (b) Harmonization with fundamental rights — codification would allow Parliament to explicitly define the relationship between privilege and Art 19, Art 21, etc. (c) Prevention of abuse — without defined boundaries, privilege claims can be overbroad and used to suppress legitimate criticism. (d) Democratic accountability — citizens have a right to know the exact privileges their representatives enjoy. (e) International practice — UK, Australia, and other Westminster democracies have codified privileges.
-Arguments AGAINST codification: (a) Flexibility — non-codification allows privileges to evolve with changing circumstances. (b) Parliamentary sovereignty — Parliament should determine its own privileges without freezing them in legislation. (c) Judicial caution — courts have developed a reasonable body of case law that provides adequate guidance. (d) Political difficulties — any codification bill would face intense political debate about the scope of privilege, making passage difficult. (e) Risk of reduction — Parliament fears that codification might actually reduce privileges by making them subject to constitutional challenge as ordinary legislation.
-The Law Commission, the NCRWC, and several SC judgments have recommended codification, but Parliament has consistently failed to act — making India one of the few major democracies without a comprehensive privilege law.
+Non-codification remains one of the largest gaps in India's constitutional framework.
+Arguments for codification: legal certainty (scope is currently unclear and decided case-by-case); harmonization with fundamental rights (Parliament could define the privilege-vs-Art 19/Art 21 relationship explicitly); prevention of abuse (without boundaries, privilege claims suppress legitimate criticism); democratic accountability (citizens deserve to know what privileges their representatives hold); and alignment with international practice (UK, Australia, and other Westminster systems have codified).
+Arguments against: flexibility (non-codification lets privileges evolve with circumstances); parliamentary sovereignty (Parliament should control its own privileges without freezing them in statute); existing case law provides adequate guidance; any codification bill would trigger intense political debate making passage difficult; and Parliament fears codification might shrink privileges by exposing them to constitutional challenge as ordinary legislation.
+The Law Commission, NCRWC, and multiple SC judgments have recommended codification.
+Parliament has consistently refused to act, leaving India among the few major democracies without a comprehensive privilege law.

 Relevant Exams